 A regular dust bath is essential for all chinchillas.
-Taking a healthy dust bath is one of their innate behaviors, and it is how chinchillas keep their thick fur clean and healthy.
+Taking a healthy dust bath is one of their innate behaviors, and it is how chinchillas keep their thick coats clean and healthy.
 A dust bath helps keep their dense coat smooth and silky, and it is also known to be fun and relaxing for chinchillas.

 Chinchillas get into their bathtubs, rolling and flipping in the dust with great impulse.
 It is crucial to provide the proper supplies and offer the right care for your chinchilla as a pet owner.

-How Often Should Chinchillas Take a Dust Baths?
+How Often Should Chinchillas Take Dust Baths?

 The container should preferably have tall sides to hold as much dust in the tub as possible, which means less cleaning for you.
 Some options may include a plastic shoe-sized container, ceramic serving container bowl, small fishbowl, or heavy stoneware bowl.
 However, if you want something firm and durable, consider buying a bathhouse for your chinchilla.

 Here is how to give your chinchilla a dust bath step-by-step.